platnub/titan-server/docker/containers/pangolin/README.md

 ‼️ Use the following options when the script starts
  - [Recommended] Option 10: Enroll with CrowdSec console (Login in to the [CrowdSec console](https://app.crowdsec.net/) and get the string from the "Connect with console" command at the bottom
  - [Recommended] Option 11: Set up custom scenarios
  - [Recommended] Option 12: Set up captcha protections (Get an API key from [Cloudflare Turnstile](https://dash.cloudflare.com/).
-Make it "non-interactive")
+Make it "Non-interactive")

 10. ```
     curl -o setup_crowdsec_manager.sh https://gist.githubusercontent.com/hhftechnology/aadadf48ac906fc38cfd0d7088980475/raw/0a384d518e74c9963a51fcfb60d5ef5bccf9f645/setup_crowdsec_manager.sh